 Much like the rest of the world, Myanmar is in lockdown.
 While there are relatively few cases of coronavirus reported in the country, the concern is the vast majority of the population lives in remote areas with no access to water, electricity, phone signal or basic health care – and so the impact on human lives could be high.

 Thankfully, living in pockets of isolated villages may also have helped slow the spread of the virus and thus protected people in remote areas, including those we work with at the elephant hospital.
 We're so thankful all our teams and supporters are doing well.

-Now with social distancing in place, knowledge sharing must continue but we must adapt, and adopt different methods.
-Fran's lecture slides and training videos coupled with the local's eagerness to expand their standards of care, has made distance learning possible.
+Now with social distancing in place, knowledge sharing must continue, but we must adapt, and adopt different methods.
+Fran's lecture slides and training videos coupled with the local's eagerness to expand their standards of care, have made distance learning possible.

-As part of the lectures, Fran is sharing farm animal husbandry and welfare skills to support the community in raising a small number of pigs and chickens in a healthy free-range system.
+As part of the lectures, Fran is sharing farm animal husbandry and welfare skills to support the community in raising a few pigs and chickens in a healthy free-range system.
 This will not only an attempt to reduce the pressure on the jungle but also minimise interactions with outsiders during the lockdown.